Practice with us

 Weekly

-Our Sunday practice includes sitting meditation (zazen), walking meditation (kinhin), a Dharma talk, and a brief Zen chanting service (liturgy).
-Newcomers are welcome anytime, click here for more information.
+Our Sunday practice, beginning at 9 am weekly, includes sitting meditation (zazen), walking meditation (kinhin), a Dharma talk, and a brief Zen chanting service (liturgy).

 Monthly